Ho'olōkahi means to "create unity". Join us in a cross-school opportunity to experience songwriting and playing the ukulele together.

 I'm new to teaching music.
 Can I access extra support ?

-Can our class write more than one verse?
+Can our class write more than two verses?

 Will this be too challenging for my students?